Candib80/cs50labs/mult/README.md

 - Do you have all your semicolons (;) in place?
 - Did you declare your variables correctly?
+- Did you place your function declaration in the correct place?
 - Lastly, make sure to read the error messages, starting with the one at the top, as they can help.

 Then run your program via: